Why are our children becoming more Shortsighted?

 Lifestyle

-It is important that indoor activity and activities at a close distance, such as reading and screen use are balanced with plenty of outdoor activity with a long working distance.
+Indoor activity and activities at a close distance, such as reading and screen use must be balanced with plenty of outdoor activity with a long working distance.
 It is recommended that children spend at least 90 minutes a day of outdoor activity looking at far distances – think football, netball, walking, cycling.
-Also encourage your children not to hold near objects – such as books and screens – too close.
+Encourage your children not to hold near objects – such as books and screens – too close.

 Orthokeratology

 Orthokeratology, or Ortho-K is proven to reduce the rate of progression of myopia in children.
-Ortho-k involves wearing a special contact lens, a EyeDream contact lens, overnight.
-On waking, you remove the contact lens and have clear vision, without the use of glasses or contact lenses, throughout the day.
+Ortho-k involves wearing a special contact lens, an EyeDream contact lens, overnight.
+On waking, you remove the contact lens and have clearer vision throughout the day, without the use of glasses or contact lenses.
 The ortho-k lens works by gently altering the shape of the cornea, the front of the eye, to correct short sight.
 The effects are fully reversible, safe and suitable for children.
 They are suitable for prescriptions up to -6.00D and can reduce the progression of short sight by 50%.

 MiSight contact lenses